SharedMap

 are merged using a last writer wins (LWW) strategy.
 This means that if multiple clients are writing values to the same key, whoever made the last update will “win” and overwrite the others.
 While this is fine for primitives, you should be mindful when storing objects in SharedMaps

 if you are looking for individual fields within the object to be independently modified.
-See Picking the right data structure
+See Picking the right data structure for more information.

 If your application requires different fields in an object to be edited simultaneously by multiple people, do NOT store the entire object under one key.
 Instead, store each field under its own separate key such that each one of them can be updated separately.